NEWSMAKER-Gautam Adani, one of India's most powerful men, suffers a rare defeat

 Adani, from Gujarat in western India, built his empire from scratch after starting out as a commodities trader.
 India's Prime Minister Narendra Modi is from the same state and their relationship has long come under scrutiny by Modi's opponents.

 Until last week, Adani was the world's third-richest person, according to Forbes, with a net worth of $127 billion, trailing only Bernard Arnault and Elon Musk.
-On Wednesday he had slipped to No. 15.
+On Thursday, he had slipped to 16th rank as market losses in his companies hit $100 billion.

 Married to dentist Priti Adani, he has two sons, Karan and Jeet, both of whom are involved in the company businesses.